czbiohub/covidtracker_notes/submission_rejection/README.md

-## Notes on how to deal with rejected sequences:
+## Notes on how to deal with sequences that require QC prior to release:

 - [When the genome submissions don't get accepted immediately, what is expected of us.](#when-some-submitted-genomes-dont-get-accepted-immediately)